berkeley-cdss/course-site-quarto/README.md

 ### Example README Content for Actual Class Repositories

-This is the repository for the course website and course material for Statistics XYZ for Fall 2024.
+This is the repository for the course website and course material for Department XYZ for Fall 2024.
 The website for which this content is the source materials is available at <https://statXYZ.berkeley.edu/fall-2024>.